 Investors that have bought 'CHESS Sponsored' shares are the full legal and beneficial owner of those shares.
-Shares bought through SelfWealth operate under this manner, while some other platforms operate under a custodian model where the platform holds them on your behalf.
+Shares bought through SelfWealth operate in this manner, while some other platforms operate under a custodian model where the platform holds them on your behalf.

-How are shares registered?
+How are ASX shares registered?

-Shares held directly by a shareholder can be registered in one of 2 ways:
+ASX shares held directly by a shareholder can be registered in one of 2 ways:

 - Issuer Sponsored when given directly to a shareholder by the company

-Broker sponsored or CHESS sponsored shares are allocated a Holder Identification Number (HIN) by the broker.
+'Broker-sponsored' or 'CHESS-sponsored' shares are allocated a Holder Identification Number (HIN) by the broker.
 All shares bought via the broker will be held under the HIN number allocated to the investor.
 Investors are able to have more than one HIN at different brokers.

-IMPORTANT: SelfWealth cannot sell issuer sponsored shares directly, they first must be transferred to Broker or CHESS Sponsored Holdings.
+Please note: SelfWealth cannot sell issuer sponsored shares directly, they first must be transferred to Broker or CHESS Sponsored Holdings.